florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/smpmsm/models.rst

 Surface-mounted permanent magnet synchronous motor computation
 ==============================================================
 The sizing and performance modeling for most electric motor are often inaccurate due to the unconventional design.
-Therefore, the SM PMSM with nonsalient radial flux and supplied with sinewave currents is selected based on its simplicity and having a relative accurate modeling.
+Therefore, the SM PMSM with nonsalient radial flux and supplied with sinewave currents is selected, based on its simplicity and having a relative accurate modeling.
 This figure demonstrate the essential parts of a SM PMSM.

 .. image:: ../../../../../img/cylindrical_pmsm.svg